chrokh/toow-old/chapters/inheritance.md

 Consistency is key.
 ```

-In the example above we have overriden the implementation of `GetNext` in the class `SkipSequence`.
+In the example above we have overriden the implementation of `Next` in all subclasses of `Sequence`.
-The class also defines its own constructor but beyond that, the implementation of all other members are inherited.
+All other members are inherited.
-The classes `EvenSequence` and `OddSequence` define their own constructors and then inherit the implementation of all other members without overriding any of them.

 % Example: Get rid of the foreach?
 Or is this perhaps not a great solution?